-We first contrasted status quo CFL vs. INC with defaults and past-behavior control conditions…
+We first contrasted the status quo CFL vs. LED in the default control condition…

-We then examined the main effect of status-quo across all conditions (extension analysis)...
+We then examined the main effect of the status quo across all conditions (extension analysis)...

 [Table 9 is provided as an initial example.
 We will summarize tests in Table 9 and will complement the table stats with text description]